Conjugate flow action functionals: The conjugate flow

-Note that the physical fluid flow $\widehat{X}^j$ can be considered as a very particular type of conjugate flow since it is functionally dependent on the solution to Eq. (\ref{NS}) by means of Eq. (\ref{frel}).
-Another conjugate flow which is different from the physical fluid flow may be defined, e.g., by solving
+In this sense, the physical fluid flow can be considered as a very particular type of conjugate flow, since $\widehat{X}^j$ is functionally dependent on the solution to Eq. (\ref{NS}) by means of Eq. (\ref{frel}).
+Another conjugate flow which is different than the physical fluid flow may be defined, e.g., by solving

-where $B^\omega(\sigma^i,t)$ is a realization of a space-time Brownian motion.
-A remarkable result by Gomes \cite{Gomes} shows that ensemble averaging - over random $B^\omega$ - of diffeomorphisms of type (\ref{frel3}) allows to construct a variational principle for the Navier-Stokes equations.
+where $B^k_\omega(\sigma^i,t)$ is a realization of space-time Brownian motion.
+A remarkable result by Gomes \cite{Gomes} shows that ensemble averaging - over random $B^k_\omega$ - of diffeomorphisms of type (\ref{frel3}) allows to construct a variational principle for the Navier-Stokes equations.